Divorce in Kentucky – FAQs About Kentucky Divorce Laws

 What are the grounds for divorce in Kentucky?

-Kentucky is a “no-fault” state, which means that a party does not have to show the other party is at fault, such as adultery, to obtain a divorce.
-The court is required to make a finding that the marriage is irretrievably broken before the court can enter a decree.
+In Kentucky, the grounds for divorce are “no-fault.”
+To file for divorce in Kentucky, neither party has to show that the other party is at fault, such as adultery.
+The Kentucky court is required to make a finding that the marriage is irretrievably broken before the court can enter a decree for a divorce.

 Divorces are impossible for an attorney to price.
 Every case is different and will have different issues.
 Some of the cost of a divorce is attributable to how much the other party wants to fight.
 Every person needs to evaluate the cost of a divorce.